-If you are particularly anxious about your surgery we have a complementary therapy team who you can be referred to for 'hypno calm' prior to surgery.
-Please ask your client nurse specialist if this is something you would like to be referred for.
+If you are particularly anxious about your surgery we have a complementary therapy team who you can be referred to for 'hypno calm' prior to the operation.
+Please ask your CNS if you would like a referral.

 If you are a smoker, it would benefit you greatly to stop smoking or cut down before you have your operation.
 This could reduce the risk of chest problems as smoking makes your lungs sensitive to anaesthetic.
 If you need help/support in stopping smoking we have a smoking cessation team you can contact 0161 956 1215 or 07392 278408 or you can contact your GP.